processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 - SDA pin
 - SCL pin

-Below you will find a diagram of how to connect the MPR121 breakout board to Raspberry Pi:
+Below you'll find a diagram of how to connect the MPR121 breakout board to Raspberry Pi:

 {{< figure src="mpr121-inputs-cropped.png" link="mpr121-inputs-cropped.png" title="Connecting MPR121 breakout board to a Raspberry Pi" >}}

-When the MPR121 board is connected to the Raspberry Pi, you can start experimenting with making the electrodes that you will use to interact with the Processing sketches.
-For the final sketch of this tutorial, you will need all 12 electrodes to be connected to the MPR121 board but you don't need all 12 right now.
+When the MPR121 board is connected to the Raspberry Pi, you can start experimenting with making and connecting the electrodes that you'll use to interact with the rest of the Processing sketches in this tutorial.
+For the final sketch of this tutorial, you'll need all 12 electrodes to be connected to the MPR121 board but you don't need all 12 right now.

 ### Tips on what to use for the electrodes
 What should you use to make the electrodes?
 Basically anything that conducts electricity to some degree should work well.
 Here's a list of some things you can try with MPR121 sensor: